AmanAkshansh/Credit-card-customers-segmentation-using-K-means-clustering/README.md

 # Credit-card-customers-segmentation-using-K-means-clustering
 This project requires segmentation of Active credit card holders of a credit card company to define their marketing strategy.

-The sample dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
+The sample dataset(CC GENERAL) summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.

 # BUSINESS CONTEXT
 The objective of this project is to develope a customer segmentation to define marketing strategy.